Chart Color Schemes

 Torquay features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 77.3% of all households, including 39.0% couples with children, 29.8% couples without children, and 8.0% single parent families.
-Non-family households make up the remaining 22.7%, with lone person households at 19.2% and group households comprising 3.4% of the total.
-The median household size is 2.7 people, larger than the Rest of Vic average of 2.5.
+Family households account for 77.3% of all households, including 39.0% couples with children, 29.8% couples without children, and 8.0% single parent families.
+Non-family households constitute the remaining 22.7%, with lone person households at 19.2% and group households comprising 3.4%.
+The median household size is 2.7 people, larger than the Rest of Vic. average of 2.5.

 Frequently Asked Questions - Households